gollpar/Thesis1/README.md

 ## DAY 7
 #### ML

-1. A new pattern generate with machine learning every day, so the user does not have to spend time on the pattern he/she wants to stitch on.
+1. A new pattern generated with machine learning every day, so the user does not have to spend time on the pattern he/she wants to stitch on.

-2. Using machine learning, fabric , a needle, and embroidery threads.
+2. Using machine learning, fabric, a needle, and embroidery threads.

 3.